oracle-devrel/oci-arch-queue-oke-demo/local-producer/readme.md

 If the Queue is not configured in the Phoenix region, then the region part of the name needs to be modified to reflect the region being used.

+### Dynamic Group and Policies

+We are going to use instance principle so we have to create a dynamic group , e.g. dyanmic group name is *queue_dg*
+>ALL {instance.compartment.id='<OKE Cluster Compartment id>'}
+please use below policies
+> allow dynamic-group queue_dg to use queues in compartment <queue_parent_compartment>

+> allow dynamic-group queue_dg to use fn-invocation in compartment <function_parent_compartment>

+Above policies and dynamic group are needed when using instance principal , if you are planning to run it locally then you will have to generate API keys and ensure you have access to queue service using a group ,e.g.
+> Allow group \<user group name\> to manage queues in compartment \<compartment name of queue parent compartment\>

+### Making the queue identifiable and accessible

+Within the code is a class called *Environment* (*src/main/java/com/demo/samples/basic/Environment.java*) which declares several constants that capture the OCI Queue OCID, the URL for the OCI Data Plane endpoint, and the attributes necessary for authenticating and authorization to use the service.

+These values need to have their defaults replaced with the appropriate values established during the OCI Queue setup.

 ## Notes/Issues

 ***<u>TODO</u>:***